How do I use the Lavin Lift Straps sizing chart?

 Eligible Medicare recipients and providers should use HCPCS code number E0621-Lavin Lift Strap model #s 12, 14, 16, 18, 20, 22 or 24 to bill Durable Medical Equipment Medicare Administrative Contractors (DME MACs) for Medicare reimbursement purposes.
 (Please note this currently applies to only the Reusable model.)

 The Reusable model straps have a tested current tensile strength of 400 pounds per strap, which provides security for both the patient and caregiver.
-This model can be daisy-chained together if needed.
 The Disposable model straps have a maximum recommended tensile strength of 150 lbs per strap.
 However, all patient lifters should have their weight limits posted, and caregivers should not exceed the patient lifter weight capacity.

 Lavin Lift Straps are made at manufacturing facilities in the USA.